kyphan38/web/assets/docs/technical/vault - ongoing/6-assess-vault-tokens.md

 - Root tokens are superusers with unlimited Vault access
 - They have no TTL (do not expire) and are tied to the root policy
 - Root tokens can create other root tokens with a TTL
-- Usage: avoid daily use, revoke after necessary tasks
+- Usage: Avoid daily use, revoke after necessary tasks

 Initial root token